R. Alan King: Military career

 King enlisted in the Maryland Army National Guard as an infantryman in 1983.
 He was commissioned Infantry in the Army Reserve in 1985 and then into the Regular Army in the Adjutant General Corps in 1987.
-He served with the XVIII Airborne Corps and later in the 7th Special Forces Group (Abn) deploying in support of "Operation Just Because".
+He served with the XVIII Airborne Corps and later in the 7th Special Forces Group (Abn) deploying in support of "Operation Just Cause".
 King transferred into the Army Reserve in 1991 and branch transferred into Civil Affairs.
 He served as the Assistant Chief of Staff for Personnel, United States Army Civil Affairs and Psychological Operations Command (Abn) from 1992 to 1997.
 King then attended the Psychological Operations Officers Course and commanded the 310th PSYOP Company in Georgia.
 He assumed command of the 422d Civil Affairs Battalion in July 2001.
 King served as the senior civil-military advisor to the 3rd Infantry Division during "Operation Iraqi Freedom" and received two Bronze Star Medals for Valor and two Bronze Star Medals for achievement (2003–2004).
 He and the 422d Civil Affairs Battalion were credited with capturing three individuals from the infamous "Deck of Cards," and almost a dozen of the top 200 most wanted, including "Baghdad Bob" and the Chairman of Atomic Energy.
 While under his command, the 422d Civil Affairs Battalion was awarded the Presidential Unit Citation for Operation Iraqi Freedom.
 Several Civil Affairs teams from the battalion were under the tactical control of maneuver units from the 3rd Infantry Division.